Author: Dr Scott Barker MBChB, Dept of Dermatology Waikato Hospital, Hamilton, New Zealand, 2004.

 Holocarboxylase synthetase deficiency may require much larger doses.
 There are reports of poor response even to 200 mg/day.

 There are unconfirmed reports that biotin supplements may also be helpful for a rare congenital hair disorder called the ‘uncombable hair syndrome', also known as ‘spun-glass hair’ and ‘cheveux incoiffables’.
 Although it has been added to many cosmetic hair products, it is uncertain whether it is of any benefit for those with normal hair.

-Biotin 300 micrograms daily may also be useful for thin, brittle fingernails and those with lamellar splitting.
+Biotin 300 micrograms daily may also be useful for thin, brittle fingernails and those with lamellar splitting, but this is unconfirmed.

 Biotin may be useful in at least some cases of Leiner disease.

 The daily recommended intake for a healthy adult is 30 micrograms (µg), but many multivitamin and biotin supplements contain much higher doses, ranging from 5,000 µg (5 mg) to 10,000 µg (10 mg).
 Supplements can interfere with the results of common immunoassay blood tests that use biotin technology, particularly thyroid function tests.
 Inaccurate test results could result in overtreatment, undertreatment and even death of the patient.

 If test results are not those expected clinically, the biotin-containing supplement should be discontinued for 3 days before repeating the tests.

 DermNet NZ does not provide an online consultation service.
 If you have any concerns with your skin or its treatment, see a dermatologist for advice.